Take Care (song): Chart performance

 "Take Care" was released to US rhythmic contemporary radio on January 17, 2012, serving as the official fifth single from Drake's second studio album of the same name.
 On February 21, it was also sent to the contemporary hit radio in the country.
 "Take Care" made its chart debut on the Australian Singles Chart on December 4, 2011, at number 45, following the album's release.
 The song managed to remain towards the bottom of the chart until the single's release, when it rose into the top ten to number nine on February 19, 2012.
 It has spent 24 total weeks on the chart since its first appearance.
-It has been certified six-times platinum by the Australian Recording Industry Association (ARIA), for sales of over 420,000 copies.
+It has been certified seven-times platinum by the Australian Recording Industry Association (ARIA), for sales of over 490,000 copies.
 In New Zealand, "Take Care" debuted on the New Zealand Singles Chart on April 30, 2012, at number 21, following the single's release.
 The following week, it rose into the top ten to number seven, marking a new peak.

-Upon the release of Take Care, the title track managed to immediately debut within the top ten of the US Billboard Hot 100, at number nine, with respectable sales of over 162,000 digital copies.
+Upon the release of the album Take Care, the title track managed to immediately debut within the top ten of the US Billboard Hot 100, at number nine, with respectable sales of over 162,000 digital copies.
 With this, it became Rihanna's 21st and Drake's ninth top ten single in the United States.
 The strong sales of the song prompted "Take Care" to debut at number four on the US Digital Songs chart.
 The song also peaked at number eight on the Mainstream Top 40 chart and at number 26 on the Hot R&B/Hip Hop Songs chart in the country.
 On September 25, 2019, the single was certified quintuple platinum by the Recording Industry Association of America (RIAA) for sales exceeding 5 million copies in the United States.
 The song has additionally reached the top twenty of the Canadian Hot 100 at number 15.

 The song also entered the UK Singles Chart at number 12, following the album's release.
 The following week, it reached the top ten at number nine, marking Drake's first top ten as a solo artist and second overall after "What's My Name?", coincidentally a Rihanna song featuring Drake.
 In the same week, it rose from its debut of number five the previous week, to its eventual peak of number three on the UK Hip Hop and R&B Singles Chart.
 It remained on the charts for 27 consecutive weeks.
 The song has also achieved moderate success in other European countries including in Denmark, reaching number eight, Scotland at 14, and Ireland at number 18.